phpvms/docs/docs/installation/importing.md

 The importer tool can also be run on the command line, via a PHP artisan command.
 Before running the importer, you should install phpVMS using the installer.
 Both the `config.php` and `env.php` files will need to exist.

 :::caution
-This will erase all of your current data
+This will erase all of your current data.
+If you've already installed, the importer plugin is disabled, and must be first enabled with `php artisan module:enable Importer`
 :::

 ```bash